Here's what you should check when you're buying a camera.

 It is difficult to find batteries and chargers for older digital cameras.
 Sometimes, these can cost more than the camera.
 Batteries and chargers are not accessories or extras for digital cameras, they are necessary parts of the camera.

 If you are buying a film camera, make sure you can still buy film for it.
 Polaroid peel-apart and Spectra films are no longer made.
 Kodak instant film is no longer made.
 APS and 126 film are no longer made.
+If you are buying a digital camera, make sure you can source cards for it.
+Some early memory cards- like xD, Smartmedia, or Memory Sticks- are no longer made, and some early cameras require low-capacity SD cards that aren't available new.
+If the camera needs a weird memory card, be sure at least one is included.
 You will not enjoy tracking this stuff down.

 REPAIRS ARE NOT CHEAP OR EASY.